andrewkshim/react-animatronics/README.md

 ])(() => <ControlledComponent/>);
 ```

-We'll go into more detail on [`withAnimatronics`](#withAnimatronics) later, for
+We'll go into more detail on `withAnimatronics` later.
+For now, it's only
-now, it's only important to know that the string you put into `withControl`
+important to know that the string you put into `withControl` will be used in
-will be used in `withAnimatronics`.
+`withAnimatronics`.

 The component you pass into the higher-order component will receive an
 additional prop called `animatronicStyles`.
 This is an object that contains the